catherinelee274/catherinelee274.github.io/_posts/2017-04-06-first-post.md

 published: true
 ---

 Hello World!

-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+I wanted to make this personal portfolio/blog website as a way to follow my journey and track my self-taught CS progress.
+Hopefully, as time goes on, I will have this website look the way I want it to while learning along the way.